 You’ll find details at the Upsie laptop warranty page

 that describes these coverages and many more.
 You’ll find your choice of either 2- or 3-year plans, and you can buy Upsie coverage up to 60 days after buying your Chromebook.
 Even more good news: Upsie extended warranties are available for both new and used Chromebooks.

 Chromebooks offer ease of use, protection against malware and hackers, low prices, and more than a dozen features you won’t find in Windows laptops.
 If you’re not sure which Chromebook to buy, check out our best Chromebooks for 2020

 article for detailed information on several leading brands.
-Then, give us a call at 1-877-844-7745 to claim your 10 percent discount and to get started protecting your investment in a Chromebook.
+Then, give us a call at 1-877-844-7745 to get started protecting your Chromebook.

 Learn More About Laptop Protection Plans: